 These thoughts often trigger a negative feedback cycle that may worsen your anxiety and depression.
 CBT teaches you how to identify these thoughts as they occur.
 You also learn coping mechanisms to eliminate these adverse patterns of behavior.
 In this way, you can learn how to love yourself and feel more positive about your life.
 So, what about the second half of the CBT vs. DBT debate?

 DBT: Dialectical Behavior Therapy

-DBT is an off-shoot of CBT initially created to help those with a borderline personality disorder.
-Dialectical behavior therapy aims to use CBT concepts to teach you how to live in the moment and manage your stress.
-People with a borderline personality disorder often struggle to handle life’s demands because they never learned these coping mechanisms.
+Did you know that DBT is an off-shoot of CBT initially created to help those with borderline personality disorder?
+In fact, dialectical behavioral therapy near Jacksonville uses CBT concepts to teach you how to live in the moment and manage your stress.
+People with borderline personality disorder often struggle to handle life’s demands because they never learned these coping mechanisms.

 As a result, many people with this disorder turn to self-medication.
 Unfortunately, a large number get caught in the cycle of substance abuse.
 For example, alcohol may seemingly manage stress or make communication easier.
 Sadly, these individuals are only worsening the problem.
 With dialectical behavioral therapy, you can learn how to improve your life and your emotional state.
 Critical factors in this treatment include the following ideas: